awsdocs/aws-iot-docs/developerguide/ios-sdk-create-job.md

 ## Connect Your Device to AWS IoT<a name="ios-sdk-jobs-device-setup"></a>

-Perform the following steps to connect a Raspberry Pi to \.
+Perform the following steps to connect a Raspberry Pi to AWS IoT Core\.

 1. Follow the instructions in [Connecting Your Raspberry Pi](sdk-tutorials.html)\.
-When you're finished, you'll have an thing registered in your AWS account\.
+When you're finished, you'll have an AWS IoT Core thing registered in your AWS account\.
 You'll also have fully configured security certificates on your device\.

 1. Complete the steps in the [Using the AWS IoT Device SDK for JavaScript](iot-device-sdk-node.html) tutorial\.
-When you're done, your device is connected to , and you can run the sample code that comes with the AWS IoT Device SDK for JavaScript\.
+When you're done, your device is connected to AWS IoT Core, and you can run the sample code that comes with the AWS IoT Device SDK for JavaScript\.

-Now your device is ready to use jobs\.
+Now your device is ready to use AWS IoT Core jobs\.

 ## Run the Jobs Sample<a name="ios-sdk-jobs-run-sample"></a>

 The AWS IoT Device SDK for JavaScript includes a sample named [jobs\-example\.js](https://github.com/aws/aws-iot-device-sdk-js/blob/master/examples/jobs-example.js)\.
 This sample can receive messages from the [AWS IoT console](https://console.aws.amazon.com/iot) to verify connectivity\.
-It can also receive and process job executions that originate from the Jobs service\.
+It can also receive and process job executions that originate from the AWS IoT Core Jobs service\.

 You can run this sample by using the following command\.
 Use the REST endpoint of your Raspberry Pi as the value of the `-H` parameter\.